-There are some Pioneers trips where volunteers' dogs are okay to come and others where dogs are not appropriate for a variety of reasons.
+There are some Pathfinders & Nomads trips where volunteers' dogs are okay to come and others where dogs are not appropriate for a variety of reasons.
 If you wish/need to bring your dog, please check with the staff first.

-We have a strict "no drugs, alcohol, or tobacco" policy that we ask all volunteers to follow while you're volunteering.
+We have a strict "no drugs, marijuana, alcohol or tobacco" policy that we ask all volunteers to adhere to while you're volunteering.
 This includes at the campsite.